pmbrull/levy/docs/schema.md

 cfg = Config.read_file("<file>", datatype=Kitten)
 ```

-Note how this adds even another layer of flexibility, as after reading the YAML we will
+Note how this adds even another layer of flexibility, as after reading the config we will
 have all the data we might require available to use.